Anobium/Great-Cow-BASIC-Demonstration-Sources/README.md

 Key Point: Try to provide a complete reference, describing all relevant aspects of the demonstration, and putting code-related terms in code font.

-When you are documenting a demonstration, provide a complete references for another methods, typically generated from source code using documentation comments that describe all public constants, methods, local constants, and other variables.
+When you are documenting a demonstration, provide a complete reference, typically generated from source code using documentation comments that describe all public constants, methods, local constants, and other variables.

 Use the basic guidelines in this document as appropriate for the Great Cow BASIC language.

 This page also does not cover libraries.
 The style suggestions below may be useful to keep in mind while documenting Great Cow BASIC demonstrations.
-Libraries are covered a Library Developer Guide.
+Libraries are covered by a Library Developer Guide.

 # Overall Program Layout